-If you are using the default setting, you will notice a weird URL name that looks something like this, http://YOURDOMAIN.com/?p=267.
+If you use the default setting, you will notice a weird URL name that looks something like this, http://YOURDOMAIN.com/?p=267.

-This will not help the search engines find your page when someone is searching for content.
+This will not help the search engines find your page when someone searches for content.
 The title of your post should be in the URL for better SEO.

-There are many factors that go into SEO, but this is an easy way to help your content to rank higher in the search engines.
+Many factors go into SEO, but this is an easy way to help your content rank higher in the search engines.